stephaniecrocker91/simplywellness/README.md

 The homepage consists of:

-*   Image that clearly displays the theme of the webiste, and conveys a sense of peace, harmony and balance.
+*   Image that clearly displays the theme of the website, and conveys a sense of peace, harmony and balance.
 The colors are cool and calming, and match the color palette of the site.
 *   A header just below the navigation bar that clearly explains the purpose of the site: Workplace Wellbeing & Mental health.
 It's colors contrast the header.
 *   A further sub-header within a pink box that goes into further detail: the aim of the services provided, and how they are delivered.
 It is easily readable: font is clear and the background-color is contrasting to the background image of the section.
 *   Home page is minimalistic, clear and concise.